-classmethod from_str(code) parse an IDP program

 '''

-classmethod parse(file_or_string)
+classmethod parse (file_or_string)

 DEPRECATED: parse an IDP program

+'''

-Parameters file_or_string (str) - path to the source file, or the source code itself
+Parameters file_or_string (str) - path to the source file, or the source code itself get_blocks(blocks)

-Returns the result of parsing the IDP program

-Return type IDP

-get_blocks(blocks)

 returns the AST nodes for the blocks whose names are given

-Parameters blocks (List[str]) - list of names of the blocks to retrieve
+Parameters blocks (List[str]) - list of names of the blocks to retrieve execute()

 Returns list of AST nodes

 Return type List[Union[Vocabulary, TheoryBlock, Structure, Procedure, Display]]

-execute()

-Execute the main() procedure block in the IDP program
+Execute the main () procedure block in the IDP program

-Parameters self (idp_engine.Parse.IDP) -
+Parameters self(idp_engine.Parse.IDP)-

-Return type None

 class Vocabulary(kwargs)

-Bases: idp_engine.Expression.ASTNode

 The class of AST nodes representing a vocabulary block.

-init(kwargs)

 add_voc_to_block(block)

-adds the enumerations in a vocabulary to a theory or structure block
+adds the enumerations in a vocabulary to a theory or structure block class Annotations(kwargs)

 Parameters block (Theory) - the block to be updated

+init (kwargs) Initialize self.
+See help(type(self)) for accurate signature.

-class Import(kwargs)
+class Extern(kwargs)

-Bases: idp_engine.Expression.ASTNode

-init(kwargs)

 class TypeDeclaration(kwargs)

-Bases: idp_engine.Expression.ASTNode

 AST node to represent type <symbol> := <enumeration>

-Parameters

-• name (string) - name of the type

-• arity (int) - the number of arguments

-• sorts (List [Symbol]) - the types of the arguments

-• out (Symbol) - the Boolean Symbol

-• type (string) - Z3 type of an element of the type; same as name

-• base_type - self

-• constructors ([Constructor]) - list of constructors in the enumeration

-• interpretation (SymbolInterpretation) - the symbol interpretation

-• map (Dict[string, Expression]) - a mapping from code to Expression in range

-• voc (Vocabulary) - the vocabulary block that contains it

-'''

-contains_element(term, interpretations, extensions)

-returns an Expression that is TRUE when term is in the type

-- term (idp_engine.Expression.Expression) - - interpretations (Dict[str, SymbolInterpretation]) - - extensions (Dict[str, Tuple[Optional[List[List[idp_engine.
-Expression.Expression]]], Optional[Callable]]]) - class SymbolDeclaration(kwargs)
+- name (string) name of the type - arity (int) the number of arguments - sorts (List [Symbol]) the types of the arguments - out (Symbol) the Boolean Symbol - type (string) Z3 type of an element of the type; same as name - constructors ([Constructor]) list of constructors in the enumeration - range ([Expression]) list of expressions of that type - interpretation (SymbolInterpretation) the symbol interpretation - map (Dict[string, Expression]) a mapping from code to Expression in range class SymbolDeclaration(kwargs)